cupix-api/siteview-api/playground/cupixAPI.md

 ### **Go SiteView**

-특정 key의 siteView 페이지로 이동.
+Go to the siteView page.

 Request